JamesClonk/terraform-vcloud-kubernetes/README.md

 $ wget https://cloud-images.ubuntu.com/jammy/current/jammy-server-cloudimg-amd64.ova -O ubuntu-22.04-server-cloudimg-amd64.ova
 ```

-> **Note**: Provisioning of the DCS+ infrastructure will fail if the image file is not present and cannot be uploaded!
+> **Note**: Provisioning of the DCS+ infrastructure will fail if the image file is not present and cannot be uploaded! :warning:

 ### Configuration